Activity note: Orientation meeting at 4:30. Welcome dinner in hotel.

 Breakfast: Breakfast at the hotel, followed by check-out.

-Morning: FIELD TRIP: Visit the unique city of Eureka Springs, and catch a tram ride around the historic town.
+Morning: FIELD TRIP: Be inspired by the majestic glass and wood beam frame of the beautiful Throwncrown Chapel, nestled on a mountainside.
+Get inside the award-winning chapel to marvel at its design.
+Next, we'll head into Eureka Springs, and catch a tram ride around the historic town.
 Enjoy the Victorian architecture as you learn about the history of the area.

 Lunch: Eat lunch at a town in the Ozarks on your way to the Folk Center.
-Find out about the Buffalo River National Recreation Area as you pass through along the way.
+Learn about the extensive Buffalo River National Recreation Area as you pass through along the way.

 Afternoon: Spend a pleasant afternoon visiting artisans at the Ozark Folk Center, a state park dedicated to preserving cultural traditions of the area.
 The Center features artisans who make and sell wares in the traditional method in these areas: blacksmithing, weaving, candle making, wood carving, pottery, quilting, broom making, and many more!
 Check in to your cabin at the Center and relax on the deck in the beauty of the mountains.